aranvhout/OMSS_generator/omss_documentation.md

 ### LittleShape

-`LittleShape` shares nearly all AttributeTypes with `BigShape`.
+`LittleShape` shares nearly all `Attributetypes` with `BigShape`.
 However, because it is smaller in size, multiple `LittleShape` elements can be placed within a single grid cell.
-Consequently, its `NUMBER` AttributeType behaves differently. `LittleShape` supports the following
+Consequently, its `NUMBER` `AttributeType` behaves differently. `LittleShape` supports the following `Attributetypes`:
-AttributeTypes:

 - **`LITTLESHAPENUMBER`**
   Indicates the number of `LittleShape` objects placed in a grid cell.